cleanlab/cleanvision/README.md

 imagelab.report()
 ```

-To check for specific issue types
+To only check for specific types of issues:

 ```python
 issue_types = {"light": {}, "blurry": {}}